-Beka Inc.’s wooden building blocks are some of the most unapologetically “made-for-building” blocks on the market.
+Beka Inc. (available on Etsy & Amazon) creates wooden building blocks that are some of the most unapologetically “made-for-building” blocks on the market.
 Block sets come with special shapes like towering columns and prong-shaped bridges — and the pieces are quite large, which gives children a really unique play experience.

 It was a difficult decision for me to categorize Beka Inc. as an honorable mention, and not in the actual list of USA-made wooden toys.
 To be fair, however, Beka does offer lots of non-toy product types, like furniture, art easels, and weaving looms.

 Before you blow a gasket wondering how the heck I let a non-wooden toy brand into the mix, let me explain.
 Green Toys (available on Amazon) products are made with 100% recycled plastic materials.
 Yes, their products are synthetic, but they’re as environmentally friendly as could be.

 Let’s face it, there are some places plastic toys work better than wooden toys, like in the bath or the sandbox.

 Before you throw the baby out with the bathwater, remember one of the main reasons wooden toy connoisseurs like wood in the first place, is because wood is eco-friendly.
 I applaud Green Toys for their innovative green approach to synthetic toys, and I think it’s worth an honorable mention here, even if it’s not wood.